tom-howard/ros/docs/software/manual/linux.md

 1. Set up your environment.

-    1. A script must be sourced in every bash terminal you use ROS in, so it's best to add a line to the end of your `~/.bashrc`:
+    1. A ROS script must be sourced in every bash terminal you use ROS in, so it's best to add a line to the end of your `~/.bashrc` so that this occurs automatically whenever you open a terminal:

         ```bash
         source /opt/ros/noetic/setup.bash